zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/workshops-best-practices.md

 ---
 title: Workshops
 description: Workshops are interactive events designed to provide GitLab prospects and customers with hands-on experience in a live GitLab environment.
-Led by GitLab Solution Architects, these half-day pre-sales enablement sessions cover essential use cases and serve as an efficient alternative to extensive proofs of value (POVs).
+These sales enablement/adoption sessions cover essential use cases and serve as an efficient alternative to extensive proofs of value (POVs), product demos, etc.
 ---

 Common workshop topics include:

+- Duo Enterprise
+- ModelOps
+- Monorepos
+- Platform Engineering
+- GitOps
 - DevOps Automation
 - Portfolio and Project Management
 - Security